-Paraguay's cumulative exports (excluding electricity exports) in 2023 totaled US\$ 10,318.5 million, an increase of 24.5% compared to 2022.
+Paraguay's cumulative exports (excluding electricity exports) in 2023 totaled US\$10,318.5 million, an increase of 24.5% compared to 2022.
 The main destination for Paraguayan exports is MERCOSUR, and exports to this region (excluding electricity exports) increased to US\$5,995.0 million in 2023 from US\$4,118.6 million during 2022.
 Exports to MERCOSUR accounted for almost 58.1% of Paraguay's total exports in 2023.
 Other major destinations for Paraguayan exports are the rest of Latin American Integration Association (the "LAIA"), the EU and Russia.

-The second largest destination of Paraguayan exports is the rest of the LAIA, primarily Chile and Peru.
-Exports to the rest of the LAIA countries increased to US\$1,543.9 million in 2023 from an annual average of US\$1,135.1 million during the preceding four years.
-In 2023, exports to Chile accounted for 74.5% of exports to the rest of the LAIA countries, while exports to Peru accounted for 13.7% of exports to the rest of the LAIA countries.
+The second largest destination of Paragua yan exports is the rest of the LAIA, primarily Chile and Peru.
+Exports to the rest of the LAIA countries increased to US\$1,295.3 million in 2024 from an annual average of US\$1,329.7 million during the preceding four years.
+In 2024, exports to Chile accounted for 71.6% of exports to the rest of the LAIA countries, while exports to Peru accounted for 14.4% of exports to the rest of the LAIA countries.

-In 2023, exports to the EU totaled US\$491.5 million, accounting for approximately 4.8% of total exports.
-Compared to 2022, the value of exports to the EU increased by approximately 12.5% during 2023.
-The EU also allows Para guay to export 1,000 tons of beef with a preferential tariff under the Hilton quota arrangement.
+In 2024, exports to the EU totaled US\$431.0 million, accounting for approximately 4.4% of total exports.
+Compared to 2023, the value of exports to the EU decreased by approximately 15% during 2024.
+The EU also allows Paraguay to export 1,000 tons of beef with a preferential tariff under the Hilton quota arrangement.
 According to the European Union Meat Market Observatory, Paraguay used 96.2% of the 2017/2018 quota and through October 31, 2019, 93.5% of the 2018/2019 quota, 68.04% of the 2019/2020 quota, 63.1% of the 2020/2021 quota.
 The underutilization of the 2020/2021 quota has been driven by a reduction in exported beef to the EU, largely due to COVID-19 restrictions.
-As of the date of this Offering Memorandum, Paraguay had used 40% of its 2023/2024 quota.
+As of the date of this Offering Memorandum, Paraguay had used 47.44% of its 2024/2025 quota.

-In 2023, exports to Russia decreased by 25.1%, to US\$266.8 million from US\$356.4 million in 2022.
-Exports to Russia represented 2.6% of total exports in 2023.
+In 2024, exports to Russia decreased by 22.4%, to US\$207.0 million from US\$266.8 million in 2023.
+Exports to Russia represented 2.1% of total exports in 2024.

-Paraguay's main import trade partners are China, which accounted for US\$5,418.0 million, and represented 33.6% of total imported goods in 2023 and MERCOSUR members, which accounted for US\$5,209.8 million, or 32.3% of total imported goods in the same year.
-In 2022, imports to China represented 29.5% and imports to MERCOSUR members represented 32.5%.
+Paraguay's main import tradepartners are China, which accounted for US\$5,638.5 million, and represented 32.8% of total imported goods in 2024 and MERCOSUR members, which accounted for US\$5,476.7 million, or 31.8% of total imported goods in the same year.
+In 2023, imports to China represented 33.7% and imports to MERCOSUR members represented 32.9%.

 According to the IMF, the impact of Argentina's exchange rate volatility on trade with neighboring countries remain uncertain.
 Foreign exchange controls in Argentina had previously led to a surge in non-declared imports.
 Businesses involved in the formal distribution and retail chain had been negatively affected by contraband trade.
 Exports from Paraguay to Argentina increased since December 2015.
-Argentina's former president, Mauricio Macri, removed export taxes on agricultural products such as wheat, beef and corn and reduced taxes on soybeans.
+Argentina's former president, Mauricio Macri, removed export taxes on a gricultural products such as wheat, beef and corn and reduced taxes on soybeans.
 Although President Macri's administration lifted exchange controls in December 2015, allowing the Argentine peso to float freely, exchange controls were reinstated in September 2019, in anticipation of the October presidential elections, and have been maintained since then.